create3000/x_ite/docs/reference/Browser-Services.md

 #### Promise **importDocument** (*DOMObject dom*)

-Imports a X3D XML DOM document or fragment, converts it, and returns the resulting scene object.
+Imports a X3D XML DOM document or fragment, converts it, and a Promise object is returned and a X3DScene object is passed as result to it.

 ```js
 // Example